box/developer.box.com/content/pages/sign/30-request-options/10-multiple-signers.md

 ## Roles

 So far we have been working with the `signer` role.
-However there are other roles that you can use to customize the signature process.
+However there are [other roles][roles] that you can use to customize the signature process.

 The available roles are, `signer`, `approver`, and `final copy reader`